 Attendance at meetings for the purposes of 26.2(a) and (b)(i) will be based on the public attendance records for Council, Cabinet and committee meetings (as appropriate) at the end of the municipal year and any reductions will be applied for the duration of the subsequent municipal year for those councillors continuing to hold the relevant office or special responsibility.
 Shareholder meetings will be excluded from the requirements of 26.2(a).

 Attendance at training for the purposes of 26.2(b)(ii) and (c) will be based on the attendance records held by the Head of Law and Governance.
 Any reductions will be applied from the date of the last training or induction session offered in a municipal year for the remainder of the municipal year.

+Members’ personal circumstances, including health, will be taken into account by the Head of Law & Governance in consultation with the Committee & Member Services Manager before any allowance reduction is applied.

 Special responsibility allowances